acs1899/blog/about.markdown

 Now got a [girlfriend][gf] who calls herself with a great coding gift but just do not want to learn.
 Cause she's afraid to steel my thunder.
 And she is easily going creazy when I don't play with her.

+### About this site

+This is a completely static site powered by [Jekyll][Jekyll].
+Used to post creazy ideas and suck notes of me.
+You can fork the code of this site through [github][github], but please switch the picture of me in this page, it's not good-looking anyway.
+Any article of this site can be transported, a link to the original article will be appreciated.

 Want to know more? follow on [Weibo][social].

 [uni-ol]: http://www.uestc.edu.cn/